 Remind young writers that the best stories have a beginning, middle, and ending.
-After sharing I Lost My Tooth! or Who Is the Mystery Reader?, ask them to work together to identify the three main parts of their selected story.
+After sharing a book in the Unlimited Squirrels series, ask the class to work together to identify the three main parts of their selected story.
 After reviewing these parts and clarifying for understanding, let the storytelling begin!
-Remind writers that while some of the most fun stories feature squirrels, they should use their imaginations when creating original stories-their characters can be as creative as they are!
+Remind writers that while some of the most fun stories feature squirrels, they should use their imaginations when creating original stories-their characters can be as unique and creative as they are!
 After the original stories have been composed, it's time to illustrate and share!